 Ah, the first blooms of spring!
 It’s that time of year again when Old Man Winter steps aside to make way for an abundance of beautiful flowers.
 Our thoughts turn to backyard barbecues and fabulous days in the sun.
 Spring is a popular time for cleaning the house and updating our décor.
-Making a new wreath for the front door is a nice way to celebrate the warmer weather and to welcome your guests.
+Making a new wreath for the front door is a nice way to celebrate the warmer weather.

 Pink Berries Wreath

 How To Make A Multi-Color Butterfly Spring Wreath:

 Butterflies are a hot trend this year, and you can easily incorporate their brilliant colors in many ways around your home on tablecloths, napkins, pillows, and floral arrangements.
 This wreath was not only fun and easy to make, but it was also inexpensive.
 Similar ready made wreaths sell for $60, and even when there is a sale or discount coupon, it can still cost $24 to $30.
 The project described below cost approximately $12, and it’s just as pretty as the more expensive versions.

 Floral Butterfly Garland, 6’ long

 Choosing a base is the first step in wreath making.
 There are multiple options, including wreaths made from foam, standard or wispy grapevines, metal wire, and straw.